red5pro/streaming-html5/static/lib/red5pro/docs/api/_media/whip-client.md

 ## Using MediaConstraints and onGetUserMedia

-The Red5 Pro WebRTC SDK will handle the `getUserMedia` requirements internally to set up your Camera and/or Microphone for a broadcast.
+The Red5 HTML SDK will handle the `getUserMedia` requirements internally to set up your Camera and/or Microphone for a broadcast.
 As such, you can provide the [Media Constraint](https://developer.mozilla.org/en-US/docs/Web/API/MediaStreamConstraints) object to be used on the `init` configuration:

 ```js
 const config = {